jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Can use more than one instance
 - Size range: 8 KB < Size < 128 KB
-- Size alignment: 256
+- Size alignment: 1024
+- Size-DB: 120 entries
-- A reserved memory range (768MB) of contiguous virtual pages
+- A reserved memory range (Max 512MB) of contiguous virtual pages
 - Releases pages back to its underlying page allocator
 - Best-Fit strategy
 - Suitable for GPU memory